 Activity Description:

-Boxing Without Barriers offers adaptive, non-contact boxing activities that help participants of all abilities build confidence, coordination, fitness, and social connection in a safe and supportive environment.
-Join us for an introductory session.
+Boxing Without Barriers offers adaptive, non-contact boxing where people of all abilities can learn real boxing skills and techniques while improving confidence, coordination, fitness, and social connection in a safe and supportive environment.
+Join us for an introductory session!

 What to Bring: comfortable athletic clothing, indoor running shoes, water bottle.